dotlang/language/doc/Enhancements.md

 N - enforced private methods just like enforced imm. there is not much advantage there. a warning message is enough.

+N - if we get a hash representing a type `var h: object[string]` and we call `to_string` for data inside the hash, will it call appropriate methods?
+It should.
+The code that creates that hash, stores actual types into the output (it does not cast).
+But when we call a function on a contained type, runtime will cast the data.